DaDaShaoYe/LearnGit/readme.txt

 Git is free software .
 Git is a distributed version control system .
 Git is free software dis tributed under the GPL .
+Git is adistributed version control system.
+Git is free software distributed under the GPL .
+Git has amutable index called stage .